AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 | 10 min  | [Demo](#demo-design-editor-10-mins)  | Design editor |
 | 20 min  | [Independent Practice](#independent-practice-build-your-own-app-20-mins)  | Build your own app! |
 | 5 min  | [Conclusion](#conclusion-5-mins)  | Review / Recap |

+## Review Pre-work (10 mins)

+> Instructor Note: Take 10 minutes to make sure students have installed Java, Android, Studio, and an Emulator.
+Be sure to inform students that this step is important for the rest of the workshop.

 ## Opening (10 mins)